10 Binomial Expressions with “or”

 Meaning: use it to ask somebody whether they want heads or tails when you toss a coin.

-- If you win this coin toss, we are taking you wherever you like.
+- If you win this coin toss, we will take you wherever you like.
 Heads or tails?

 - Michael threw the coin in the air and asked: “Heads or tails?”